 Forest of Dean

 The Forest of Dean is much more than just a beautiful woodland area.
-Scattered throughout the forest are a huge variety of attractions that provide exciting activities without interfering with the natural flow of the forest.
+Scattered throughout the forest are a huge variety of attractions, beautiful places to stay, and companies that provide exciting activities without interfering with the natural flow of the forest.

 Borderlands Outdoor teach a range of practical bushcraft skills based on primitive techniques.
 Whether you want to equip yourself with survival skills or you just want to switch off from technology and the pace of everyday life, the courses offer both a chance to escape and a chance to learn.